konomu/lagrange-personal/_posts/2024-08-24-wa-ga-other.md

 ---
 layout: docs
-title: "は vs. が - Other Usages and More は Structures"
+title: "は and が - Other Usages and More は Structures"
 author: "hedera"
 categories: journal
 tags: [japanese]
+hidden: true
 ---

+*This article is one in a series that comprehensively explains usage of は vs. が in Japanese.
+Most content is directly pulled from 『｢は｣ と ｢が｣』 by Hisashi Noda.*

 <div style="justify-content: flex-start !important;" class="arrow-container">
         <a href="wa-ga-topic-position.html" class="nav-arrow">← 6.
 Principle of Topic Position</a>
 </div>

-*This article is one in a series that comprehensively explains usage of は vs. が in Japanese.
-Most content is directly pulled from 『｢は｣ と ｢が｣』 by Hisashi Noda.*

 # <a name="object-ga" style="text-decoration: none;">が as an Object Marker for Adjectives